dhiduchick/Hiduchick-Professional-Portfolio/README.md

 ## Features

-Features of this page include a nav bar with links that send you to their corresponding information within the web page (ie. to sections 'About Me', my 'Work', and a 'Contact-Me' area.
+Features of this page include a nav bar with links that send you to their corresponding information within the web page ('About Me', my 'Work', and a 'Contact-Me') area.
 Within the work area, there are images with project numbers above them; when the images are clicked, the site will send users directly to those deployed applications.
-The contact me section works much the same way as the nav bar; when certain elements are clicked (GitHub and email) the user will be taken directly to those URLs.
+The contact me section works much the same way as the nav bar; when certain elements are clicked the user will be taken directly to those URLs, such as Github and my email.